 The program also ensures the effective and efficient use of resources, resolves problems affecting the Air Force mission promptly and objectively, creates an atmosphere of trust in which issues can be objectively and fully resolved without retaliation or fear of reprisal, and assists commanders in instilling confidence in Air Force leadership.
-Even though allegations may not be substantiated, the evidence or investigation findings may reveal
+Even though allegations may not be substantiated, the evidence or investigation findings may reveal systematic, morale, or other problems impeding efficiency and mission effectiveness.

 Submitting Complaints.
 Under the Air Force Complaints Resolution Program, a member has the right to present a complaint without fear of reprisal and codified in Department of Defense and Air Force guidance directives and instructions.
 Complaints may be submitted in person, by phone, through electronic means, or in writing to supervisors, first sergeants, commanders, members of any level of the IG system, someone higher in the chain of command, or members of Congress.
-While members should attempt to resolve complaints at the lowest possible level before addressing them to higher level command or the IG, member from making a lawful communication to an IG or member of Congress.
+While members should attempt to resolve complaints at the lowest possible level before addressing them to higher level command or the IG, public law states that no person may restrict a military member from making a lawful communication to an IG or member of Congress.
 In addition to having the right to present personal complaints, a member has the responsibility to report FWA, or gross mismanagement; a violation of law, policy, procedures, instructions, or regulations; an injustice; any abuse of authority; inappropriate conduct; or misconduct through appropriate supervisory channels or the IG.
 Note: Only the IG may investigate allegations of reprisal and restriction under the Military Whistleblower's Protection Act.

-Complaints Generally Handled Outside the Air Force Complaints Resolution Program.
+Complaints Addressed By Other Grievance or Appeal Channels.
 Matters normally addressed through other established grievance or appeal channels may be referred back to the appropriate grievance or appeal channel unless there is evidence these channels mishandled the matter or process.
 Complainants must provide some relevant evidence that the process was mishandled or handled prejudicially before an IG channel will process a complaint of mishandling.
 Dissatisfaction or disagreement with the outcome or findings of an alternative grievance or appeal process is not a sufficient basis to warrant an IG investigation.
 For additional information on procedures for filing an IG complaint and further details regarding the program, refer to AFI 90-301, Inspector General Complaints Resolution.